 - LinkedIn Pulse

-Take SEO for example, SEO techniques having worked a few years ago are no longer relevant.
+Most SEO techniques that were relevant a few years ago are no longer applicable.
 Google would have made many updates, changing the SEO game.

-Know at some point the information in your course will be irrelevant.
+Know that the information in your course will be irrelevant at some point.
 So stay on top of your course’s content and keep the information up-to-date.

 Forget about finding the perfect side hustle from the start.

+Whether you consider yourself an entrepreneur or not, starting a side hustle makes you one.
 The truth is the journey for entrepreneurs is rarely easy.
-Whether you consider yourself an entrepreneur or not, starting a side hustle automatically makes you one.
-And, your journey in finding and working on your side hustle (business) will have many ups and downs.
+Your journey will have many ups and downs.

 Instead, choose one of the side-hustle ideas covered in this article around a topic you’re interested in.
 Then stick with your idea for a few months.
-In the worst case, you’ll change topics, but regardless you’ll develop skills along the way.
+In the worst case, you’ll change your side hustle but develop skills.

-When I first started blogging I had no idea what I was doing.
-I wasn’t a writer nor had ever built a website.
-Creating several blogs allowed me to test different ideas and develop my writing skills along the way.
+When I started blogging, I had no idea what I was doing.
+I wasn’t a writer, nor had I ever built a website.
+Creating several blogs allowed me to test different ideas and develop my writing skills.

-The same can happen to you, but you won’t know until you get started.
+The same can happen to you, but you will only know it once you start.

-To know what topic you’ll start your side hustle in, create a list of your skills and interest.
+To know what topic you’ll start your side hustle in, create a list of your skills and interests.